Aaronel10/ParallelProgrammingAssignment1/src/readme.txt

 Instructions:
-compile Primes.javac with javac command run it with the java command
+compile Primes.java with javac command run it with the java command